ymartineau/peers/README.txt

 both cases, you can download the installation files here: http://java.sun.com/javase/downloads/index.jsp

 CONFIGURATION

-You can manually configure the IP address of your computer in file conf/peers.xml.
-You can also configure your SIP listening port and your RTP port.
+Your SIP account credentials can be configured in conf/peers.xml.
+Please read comments in this file for configuration details.
 This configuration file is ruled by a grammar file: peers.xsd.
-Thus to modify this file, you can use jEdit with the XML plugin.
-You can download jEdit here: http://www.jedit.org/index.php?page=download Remember that this configuration step is optional, the default configuration should be enough.
+Thus to modify this file, you can use jEdit with XML and Error list plugins.
+You can download jEdit here: http://www.jedit.org/index.php?page=download
-You can also configure an account with profile element, using userpart, domain and password elements.
-The authentication is done with Message Digest and MD5 algorithm, as specified in RFC2617.
+This provides xml completion and grammar checking which can be very useful to avoid simple configuration errors.

 RUNNING

 If you are a Windows user you can use the .bat batch script in root directory, if you use any Unix compatible sytem, you can use the